JohnHunsaker/binary-search-tree/README.md

 # binary-search-tree
-Programmed a binary search tree from scratch, and created a hangman game to test it.
+Programmed a binary search tree class from scratch, and created a hangman game to test it.

 <br />
 <br />